alkampfergit/personal-blog/codewrecks/content/post/old/2009/10/deploy-a-database-project-with-tfs-build.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 Wow, it is really simple, all you need is a simple call to a &lt;MSBuild&gt; task inside the AfterDropBuild target.
-The MSbuild task needs only three properties, the first is the Targets one, that specifies witch action we want to do on the project, in this situation is â€œDeployâ€.
+The MSbuild task needs only three properties, the first is the Targets one, that specifies witch action we want to do on the project, in this situation is *Deploy*.
 Then in the Peojects property we must specify the full path of the database project file, and it is quite simple using the *SolutionRoot* property that points to the root of the source.
 Finally we need to set *Properties* property, the most important one, used to override project properties.

 In my example I need to deploy in a server with a different instance name and a different Data Path from the original one included in the project.
 Properties property of msbuild permits you to specify different pair property=value separated with semicolon (;).
 The properties I need to override are: